iATSPayments/PHP/README.md

 ## Requirements

-* An account with iATS http://www.iatspayments.com/
+* An account with iATS Payments http://www.iatspayments.com/
-    * To request an account visit http://home.iatspayments.com/iats-php-wrapper/
+    * To request an account http://home.iatspayments.com/iats-php-wrapper/
 * PHP 5.3.0 or greater
 * SOAP enabled in your PHP installation